 These antioxidants also aid in neutralizing the effects of harmful UV radiation, thereby potentially reducing the risk of skin cancer.

 Moreover, the vitamin C in acerola supports collagen production, contributing to the skin’s elasticity and youthfulness.

 Regular consumption of acerola can thus help maintain a healthier, more radiant complexion and slow down the signs of skin aging.

 Probably the most notable thing about acerola is that it is rich in vitamin C.

-This is why some vitamin C supplements are revolved around acerola extracts.
+This is why some vitamin C supplements revolve around acerola extracts.

-Vitamin C does a lot of things in your body like the improved immune system, prevention of different illnesses, and more.
+Vitamin C does a lot of things in your body, like improving your immune system, preventing different illnesses, and more.